Expert / 24 April, 2023 / My Baba

-Activate parental controls on your home broadband.
+Activate parental controls on your home broadband – a crucial tip for internet safety for kids.
 Most Internet-enabled devices also offer parental controls.
 For example, Microsoft Windows, Apple iOS, and Google’s Android all offer ways to control the apps and sites your child can visit.

 Keep your devices out of reach and set passwords on all your internet-enabled devices and don’t share them.
 Then you’ll know when and where your child is accessing the internet.
-Also, use passwords to make sure they’re not making additional purchases when they’re playing games or using apps.
+Also, set up passwords to make sure they’re not making additional purchases when they’re playing games or using apps.

 Choose safe, fun, and educational sites and apps for your child.
 Use age ratings in the app stores to check suitability.
 Make use of platforms and services designed with children in mind like YouTube Kids, Sky Kids, BBC iPlayerKids, and Nick Jr.

 It’s never too early to start setting boundaries.
 Set some rules about how they use connected technology, including which apps and sites they can use and how long they can spend on them.
 Internet Matters have created a family agreement template that you can use to get started.

 Use the services provided to manage your digital footprints and ‘think before you post.’
 Content posted online can last forever and could be shared publicly by anyone.

 Understand how to report to service providers and use blocking and deleting tools.
 If something happens that upsets you online, it’s never too late to tell someone.

 Keep calm and keep in control; once you’ve pressed send you can’t take it back.

 Use reliable services and know how to legally access the music, film and TV you want.